Ophiuchus: Scalable Modeling of Protein Structures through Hierarchical Coarse-graining SO(3)-Equivariant Autoencoders: Abstract

 \section{Abstract}

 Three-dimensional native states of natural proteins display recurring and hierarchical patterns.
 Yet, traditional graph-based modeling of protein structures is often limited to operate within a single fine-grained resolution, and lacks hourglass neural architectures to learn those high-level building blocks.
-We narrow this gap by introducing Ophiuchus, an SO(3)-equivariant coarse-graining model that efficiently operates on all heavy atoms of standard protein residues, while respecting their relevant symmetries.
-Our model departs from current approaches that employ graph modeling, instead focusing on local convolutional coarsening to model sequence-motif interactions in log-linear length complexity.
-We train Ophiuchus on contiguous fragments of PDB monomers, investigating its reconstruction capabilities across different compression rates.
-We examine the learned latent space and demonstrate its prompt usage in conformational interpolation, comparing interpolated trajectories to structure snapshots from the PDBFlex dataset.
-Finally, we leverage denoising diffusion probabilistic models (DDPM) to efficiently sample readily-decodable latent embeddings of diverse miniproteins.
+We narrow this gap by introducing Ophiuchus, an SO(3)-equivariant coarse-graining model that efficiently operates on all-atom protein structures.
+Our model departs from current approaches that employ graph modeling, instead focusing on local convolutional coarsening to model sequence-motif interactions with efficient time complexity in protein length.
+We measure the reconstruction capabilities of Ophiuchus across different compression rates, and compare it to existing models.
+We examine the learned latent space and demonstrate its utility through conformational interpolation.
+Finally, we leverage denoising diffusion probabilistic models (DDPM) in the latent space to efficiently sample protein structures.
 Our experiments demonstrate Ophiuchus to be a scalable basis for efficient protein modeling and generation.